This July 11 Report from the Field is a post by a Addie Tsai regarding their personal experiences concerning a noted literary figure.

 It wasn’t just that he had outed me to every person in the city where we met and first became “involved” with one another that suspected it.
 It wasn’t just that he did it without asking or even notifying me of it.
 It wasn’t that he turned me into just another lover from the past.
 The line opened my eyes to who he really was, that he would use my “specialness,” my twinning, as currency for a gimmick.
 Perhaps he wrote it in order to break free, although I doubt he’d willingly leave such a prisoner behind.
 But the exposure freed me from the bars I previously felt unable to break through.

 Three years later, my memoir was under contract with a small press, owned by a well-known prose writer.
-It was my memoir about my childhood, about what it meant to be the twin of a victim of adolescent sexual abuse by my mother’s friend and my father’s friend.
-The memoir was divided into two halves—the first half dealt with my childhood and the impact of my twin’s story, and the second half dealt with how my relationships with men and women were formed from that experience, and out of my parents’ willful denials to those abuses.
+It was my memoir about my childhood.
+The memoir was divided into two halves—the first half dealt with my childhood, and the second half dealt with how my relationships with men and women were formed from that experience, and out of my parents’ willful denials to those abuses.
 One chapter dealt with the poet.

 In that chapter, however, I told the story as though we were two adults, as though it were only his narcissism and exposure of me that were the crimes.
 As though we were the same, as though he was not the one with power.